amunnelly/portfolio/src/index.md

 # Welcome, stranger!

 Enter freely, and of your own free will.
-Tutorials on the left, blog on the right.
-More bits and pieces up there on the top shelf. (&uarr;).
+Tutorials, blogs, bits, pieces.
 Enjoy.